-Our Deputy Designated Leaders are Mrs Debra Boughen, Mrs Michelle Hume, Mrs Natalie Sumner and Miss Lindsey Clark
+Our Deputy Designated Leaders are Mrs Debra Boughen, and Mrs Natalie Sumner.

 Please remember, safeguarding is everyone’s responsibility.
 Here is a useful link to the ‘Stop Abuse Together’, a new Government resource to help keep children safe from sexual abuse.

 It’s estimated that one in ten children in England and Wales will experience sexual abuse before they turn sixteen.
 That’s equivalent to three in every classroom.
 Most children won’t tell anyone at the time of their abuse.
 That’s why it’s important for everyone to know how to spot the potential signs of child sexual abuse and where to go for support if concerned.

 The Government’s new Stop Abuse Together website is to help teachers and parents to spot the signs and know when to reach out for more support.
 If you have any concerns at all about a child’s safety or wellbeing you can call the NSPCC helpline on 0808 800 5000.

 Or, you can contact the MASH team directly on 0345 155 1071

 We are very pleased that we are now linked to the Operation Encompass Scheme.

 Operation Encompass is a unique Police and Education early intervention safeguarding partnership which supports children and young people exposed to domestic abuse.

 Operation Encompass is the reporting to schools before the start of the next school day when a child or young person has been involved or exposed to a domestic abuse incident the previous evening.

 The information is given in strict confidence to a school’s DSL to enable support to be given dependent on the needs and wishes of the child.